About Us

 Proprietor

-Continuing his family’s 50-year Napa Valley legacy and passion for agricultural preservation, Gene along with his wife, Paula, has been creating wine for his family and friends for years.
+Continuing his family’s 50+-year Napa Valley legacy and passion for agricultural preservation, Gene along with his wife, Paula, and Son Jacob Kelly, has been creating craft wine for his family and friends for years.
 He is thrilled to see the actualization of his life-long dream of growing grapes and producing premium quality wines.

 Winemaker

 In 1966, Bob’s family bought a ranch with vineyards in the Napa Valley, thinking it a retreat from the city.
 In 1980, along with his father, Bob decided to start a winery on the property, giving it the name they each carried, Robert Pepi.
 Their first harvest was in 1981, and he has been making wine ever since.
-After the winery sold, Bob became a consulting winemaker, working mainly in California, but traveling also to Argentina, Colorado, and Texas.
+After the winery sold, Bob became a consulting winemaker, working mainly in California, but also in Argentina, Chilie and Italy.

 Vineyard Manager

 The roots of Mario Bazán go back to 1973 when Mario immigrated to the Napa Valley from his native Oaxaca, Mexico.
 When Mario arrived in the Napa Valley, he was immediately charmed by its beauty and energized by the vigorous wine growing atmosphere he observed.
 He continued to hone his skills over the next four decades as he advanced step-by-step from a general laborer to grape grower.
-Today, Mario has his own estate vineyard and highly regarded vineyard management company farming several hundred acres throughout Napa and Sonoma Valleys.
+He worked for several of the most renown wineries in the Napa Valley growing and managing their fruit.
+Today, Mario has his own estate vineyard and his highly regarded vineyard management company is farming several hundred acres throughout Napa and Sonoma Valleys.
+Including KFV.

 Researchers found that the family name Kelly was first used in southwest Ireland south of Dublin where they held a family seat from very ancient times.
 The Kelly surname is conjecturally descended from King Colla da Crioch, who died in 357 A.D.